What are ESE Coffee Pods?

 Work with discount code CBNC25 for 25% off your first order at Coffeeworks

-Can all espresso makers use ESE pods?
+Can all espresso coffee makers utilize ESE pods?

 Here are a couple of popular ESE pod suitable espresso makers:

-Check Price-Amazon UK At about 15p a pop, these ESE pods seem like a pretty good offer, and they've had a huge number of evaluations, plus the total review score is one of the really perfect I've seen for ESE pods.
-They list them as compostable pods, although as far as I'm conscious (I may be wrong) they're all compostable as they're just paper with ground coffee in them?
+Check Price-Amazon UK At about 15p a pop, these ESE pods seem like a pretty good offer, and they've had a huge number of evaluations, plus the total review score is one of the very perfect I've seen for ESE pods.
+They list them as compostable pods, although as far as I'm conscious (I may be wrong) they're all compostable as they're basically paper with ground coffee in them?

-OK, so I've responded to the "what are ESE pods" concern, and I've shared the details of some ESE pods plus few compatible espresso machines.
+OK, so I've responded to the "what are ESE pods" concern, and I've shared the details of some ESE pods plus few compatible espresso coffee machines.
 Now to cover a few of the regularly asked ESE related questions:

 Kev's ESE Pods What the FAQ